rolling-scopes-school/tasks/react/modules/module02/README.md

 3. Form should be implemented using uncontrolled components (with refs)
 4. Add functionality to your app:
    +  Collect information through a form
-   +  You can collect any type of information, but form has to include at least one control of the following types:
+   +  You can collect any type of information, but form has to include at least those controls:
       + text input
       + date input
       + dropdown/select
       + checkbox
-      + switcher
+      + switcher (radio)
       + file upload (image)

    **Example:**
      ```
-     text input - name, surname, zip-code;
+     text input - name, surname (or both), zip-code;
      date input - birthday, date of delivery;
      dropdown/select - list of countries, list of states (User can choose only one element from the list)
      checkbox - "I consent to my personal data" field, list of extra presents (User can choose several items from the list)